aryanshu/Basic-ML-Projects/House Price prediction (kaggle)/readme.md

 ## Problem Statement
-This Problem is one the most classical problem of Data science or Machine learning .
+This Problem is one the classical problem of Data science or Machine learning .
 With the help of 79 varibale feature about a house such as size of the house ,number of bedroom etc.  we have to predict the selling price of the House.

 ## Dataset Information
 Here is Dataset link https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data